 We urge you to support ocean health and healthy US fisheries by supporting HR 737/S.793, the Federal Shark Fin Sales Act of 2019.
 The sale and trade of shark fin is devastating shark populations globally driving overfishing and the reprehensible act of shark finning.

 Shark finning is the unsustainable and inhumane practice of cutting off a shark’s fins, often while the shark is still alive, and discarding the body into the ocean.
 The fins are used in the luxury shark fin soup and other dishes.
 Once an expensive dish limited to the nobility, shark fin soup is now widely sold to millions of consumers.
 As economies grow in Asia, a dish once reserved for the elite is now available to the middle class, and is in huge demand among many Asian communities in China and around the world, including across the United States.
 Although shark finning is illegal in the USA, the sale and trade of fins is still allowed in most US states and shark fins are imported and re-exported thereby contributing to shark finning and other illegal, unreported and unregulated fishing of sharks.
 The trade in shark fin is increasing shark catch, placing more pressure on threatened species and is driving overfishing of many shark species.

-We support the passage of HR 737 The Shark Fin Sales Elimination Act of 2019, a bipartisan bill sponsored by Representatives Gregorio Kilili Camacho Sablan (D. Northern Marianas) and Michael McCaul (R. Texas).
+We supported the passage of HR 737 The Shark Fin Sales Elimination Act of 2019, a bipartisan bill sponsored by Representatives Gregorio Kilili Camacho Sablan (D. Northern Marianas) and Michael McCaul (R. Texas)